BeitongT/ECE4960/lab/lab4/Lab4/README.md

 <p>
 CHANGES:

-1.I change the inputs of my previous assignment.
+1. I change the inputs of my previous assignment.
 In my previous assignment, I use a outer for loop to give the time to the solver.
 While in lab4, I set exit time and delta time to the input of the function, so I can change the simulation time and interval easily.